spzweifel/book-search-engine/README.md

 ## Description

 In this project, I was presented with starter code for a book searching app.
-It is using both Apollo, React, and a MongoDB database
+I modified the code so that a user can now search for books, add/remove them from their profile, and sign up and log in.
+It is using both Apollo, React, and a MongoDB database.
-- Search for books, create a profile; add or remove books from your profile.
-- This application is built with Apollo Server and React.
-It uses a MongoDB database and Node.js/Espress.js server and API.
-It is a full-stack MERN application.
-- The application uses GraphQL queries and mutations to fetch and modify data, and allows the user to find, save and delete book queries, as well as login with a user profile and password.
-- The developer learned how to refactor an existing RESTful API, implement mongoDB and Apollo Server, set up user models, authentication methods for security, call on local storage, deploy a React front end, and handle server errors.
-Server error handling was extremely important on this project because it allowed the developer to follow the code and to identify specific areas that needed debugging.

 ## Table Of Contents